-- Area Studies: the Americas
+- Area Studies: the Americas Knowledge and understanding

 The study profile on the Americas aims to provide the multidisciplinary skills necessary for understanding the economic, political and cultural dynamics that characterize the American continent both in the north and in the south.
 The multidisciplinary approach, which combines the study of history, law, anthropology and political analysis, the study of languages and literature in the North American and Latin American areas will allow the student to gain an adequate knowledge of the colonial heritage and of the North American influence on the rest of the continent.
 In consideration of the extreme heterogeneity of the American area and of the research fields of the professors, the profile will focus in particular on some strategic countries (United States, Mexico, Brazil, and the Andean countries) and on some particular transversal themes of interest such as environmental issues, cultural heritage, racial issues.
-The student who has followed the study profile on the American areas and the reconfiguration of relations between the processes of globalization and the transformation of American areas and movements.
+The student who has followed the study profile on the American areas and the reconfiguration of relations between the processes of globalization and the transformation of American areas and the reconfiguration of relations between states, markets, international institutions, local and transnational organizations and movements.
 He/she will have useful notions for a non-simplified understanding of the cultural changes in progress, also taking into account the gender and generation aspects.
 He/she will be able to analyze the transformations in the countries in which he/she operates and apply the models and cooperation practices that are most appropriate to the individual contexts.
 The student will also have tools that will enable him/her to develop adequate inter- cultural communication.